The Tail of Two Kiwi Labrador Puppies

 Both Labrador puppies adore their humans and are great with their human siblings.
 They like playing games like fetch, getting muddy and finding all sorts of mischievous things to get up to.

 Sharon says, “Shilo and Rex like to chase the cats too.
 When they were smaller they even caught a couple of my chickens – probably trying to be good duck dogs but I think they’ve outgrown that now.
 We also have a miniature Chihuahua.
 She likes to put the dogs in their place.
 While our two Labrador puppies still sometimes jump up, all it takes is a bit of a run to keep them calm.”

 Read more about the Labrador personality to see why they’re New Zealand’s favourite dog!

 Labrador puppies get pet insurance just in time!

-PD Insurance offers eight weeks of free pet insurance to puppies (and kittens) between six weeks and one year old with no lock-in contract.
-Sharon signed Shilo and Rex up and one month later their policy played a big role in giving each pup a softer landing…
+Not only does PD Insurance offer one month of pet insurance free if they sign up online, it offers even more to puppies and kittens between six weeks and one year old (with no lock-in contract).
+Sharon signed up Shilo and Rex and one month later their policy played a big role in giving each pup a softer landing…

 The pair of pups were having a good run around on a hill when Shilo slipped and Rex ran right into her, breaking her hip ball joint.